RetroReversing/retroReversing/pages/n64/OfficialN64Devkit.md

 ## Modified N64 (Control Deck Assembly)
 <section class="postSection">
     <img src="/public/N64/N64KMCModified.jpg" class="wow slideInLeft postImage" />
-￼
 <div markdown="1">

 In order to use the Partner64 the retail N64 console hardware had to be modified, these normally came with the development kit when you bought the Partner64 or you could buy a separate one for about $200 [^13].

-Ultra64.ca has an excellent tutorial which shows you how to create YOUR OWN Partner N64 development kit for home-brew development, very cool!
+Ultra64.ca has an excellent tutorial which shows you how to *create your own* Partner N64 development kit for home-brew development, very cool!
 It is available here: [Make your own Partner N64 console, for use with IS Viewer : Nintendo (Ultra) 64](https://ultra64.ca/tutorials/make-your-own-partner-n64-console-for-use-with-is-viewer/)

 </div>
 </section>